 It’s really quite breathtaking.
 Even though I’m claustrophobic the cavern spaces are very large so you don’t feel claustrophobic at all.
 The temp stays a steady 70 degrees which sounds cool but the 99% humidity brings the temp up a little.

-The tour lasts about 75 minutes and honestly B was over it after the first 15 minutes.
+The tour lasts about 75 minutes.
+Honestly, B was over it after the first 15 minutes.
 It’s a really neat experience that every Texan, or those visiting, should do at least once.

 Hyatt Hill Country Resort